Zheleznodorozhny, Kaliningrad Oblast: History

+During the Seven Years' War, the town was occupied by Russia from 1758 to 1762.
+On June 16–17, 1807, it was the site of a victorious battle of Polish cavalry against the Russians, and the town was captured by the Poles.
+In 1809 Gerdauen ceased to be a fief.
+Following the unsuccessful Polish November Uprising, some Polish insurgents were interned in the town in 1831, most notably Ignacy Domeyko, who possibly met Wincenty Pol there.
+In 1868 the so-called Monks' Bridge adjacent to the former Dominican convent was demolished.
+A railway connection to the town was established in 1871.
+From 1871, the town was part of Germany, within which it was located in the province of East Prussia.
+The ruins of the old castle served as the foundation for the construction of a residential building in 1874, with the large cellar of the castle incorporated into the new building.

 Gerdauen was heavily damaged during fighting in World War I, but later rebuilt with monetary assistance from Wilmersdorf in Berlin, and the city of Budapest, Hungary.
 It prospered due to the malt processing industry and a large brewery, and in 1937 it had 5,152 inhabitants.
 During World War II, in 1944–1945, it was the location of Außenarbeitslager Gerdauen, a subcamp of the Stutthof concentration camp, in which the Germans imprisoned around 900 Jewish women and 100 Jewish men as forced labour.
 The town was damaged again during World War II.

 Following Germany's defeat in the war, the town initially passed to Poland, within which it was a county seat.
 It was then known under its historic Polish name Gierdawy.
-However, the town eventually was annexed by the Soviet Union.
-The German population was expelled and replaced with mostly Russian settlers, with the Soviet portion of the former province of East Prussia being organized into Kaliningrad Oblast.
+A local Polish settlement inspectorate was established.
+However, the town was soon unilaterally annexed by the Soviet Union in violation of the Polish-Soviet border agreement, and included within the Kaliningrad Oblast.
+The German population was expelled in accordance with the Potsdam Agreement and replaced with mostly Russian settlers.
 In 1946 the name was changed to its current name Zheleznodorozhny.
 After the collapse of the Soviet Union in 1991, Zheleznodorozhny became a part of the Russian Federation.

+In January 2024, one of two half timber framed warehouses, both of which are cultural heritage sites of the Kaliningrad region, was dismantled due to serious deterioration.
+The planned restoration of the warehouses is currently ongoing.